The Future of Bible Study Is Here.

 1 He then told them a parable on the need for them to pray always and not become discouraged: 2 “There was a judge in a certain town who didn’t fear God or respect man.
 3 And a widow in that town kept coming to him, saying, ‘Give me justice against my adversary.’

-Luke 18:1–3 — The New Revised Standard Version (NRSV)
+Luke 18:1–3 — New Revised Standard Version: Updated Edition (NRSVue)

 1 Then Jesus told them a parable about their need to pray always and not to lose heart.
 2 He said, “In a certain city there was a judge who neither feared God nor had respect for people.
-3 In that city there was a widow who kept coming to him and saying, ‘Grant me justice against my opponent.’
+3 In that city there was a widow who kept coming to him and saying, ‘Grant me justice against my accuser.’

 Luke 18:1–3 — The Lexham English Bible (LEB)